-Entrance Dates Fall, Spring, Summer
+rance Dates Fall, Spring, Summer

-Length of Program 4 Terms
+Length of Program gth of Program

 Credit Hours Required for Graduation

-o. ca. c c. qa. ca. c. c. aaaaa. c.

 Purpose: The Culinary Arts diploma program prepares students for the culinary profession.
 Learning opportunities develop academic, occupational, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of culinary theory and practical application necessary for successful employment.
 Program graduates receive a Culinary Arts diploma.
 Graduates who are current practitioners will benefit through enhancement of career potential.
 Entry-level persons will be prepared to pursue diverse opportunities in the culinary field as cooks, bakers, or caterers/culinary managers.
+Upon completion of this diploma, graduates will also receive a Food Production Worker I certificate, a Catering Specialist certificate, and a Prep Cook certificate.